 Qantas flies directly to Santiago from Sydney.
 The flight takes approximately 12 hours and 20 minutes.

-Finally, if travelling with children under 18 years, parents may be required to show an original birth certificate and/or a court-order conferring custody (if sole custody of a child has been obtained).
+If travelling with children under 18 years, parents may be required to show an original birth certificate and/or a court-order conferring custody (if sole custody of a child has been obtained).

 Landing at Arturo Merino Benítez Airport